 Switching from folders and paper-based training materials to a digital learning platform makes data visible.

 Switching from folders and paper-based training materials to a digital learning platform makes data visible.
 A learning platform gathers data that can be used to measure competence and evaluate training needs.
 A learning platform makes it possible to trace competences, and to find the best knowledge and skills available in the organization.
 Targeting of training resources will be better justified when there are well defined measures of competence.

 An effective training method motivates employees.
 Up-to-date skills and competences make work more fluid and increase the efficiency of production.
 Everybody wins.

 Achieving change starts with recognizing competence as a key metric from the business perspective.

 Management has a key role regarding the importance of employee development.
 It’s essential for management to commit to using the digital learning environment and measurement of competence to ensure that the new way of learning is effectively deployed throughout the organization and its network of suppliers and subcontractors.

 Provision of training to an organization and its extended networks can no longer take years to complete.
 Products and methods change rapidly, creating an ongoing need to keep methodological competencies current.
 An effective training method is a competitive advantage.
 A digital learning environment enables an international organization to distribute its training materials across multiple continents at the same time.
 Production efficiency is improved when the information is deployed simultaneously throughout the production chain.

-Planmeca, a manufacturer of dental care equipment, has also put the Valamis platform to good use.
-The use of the digital learning experience platform has helped improve the reliability of Planmeca's equipment, and has consequently increased its customer loyalty.
+Our customer Planmeca, a manufacturer of dental care equipment, has also put the Valamis platform to good use.
+The use of the digital learning experience platform has helped improve the reliability of Planmeca’s equipment, and has consequently increased its customer loyalty.

 When learning takes place in a digital environment, the company can measure the level of employee competence throughout the network and manage its business more rationally with data insight.